stratosphereips/StratosphereLinuxIPS/README.md

 # Fast usage in your own traffic
 1. Start Redis: `redis-server --daemonize yes`
-2. Run slips: `./slips.py -c slips.conf -i <interface>` (be sure you use python3)
+2. Run Slips: `./slips.py -c slips.conf -i <interface>` (be sure you use python3)
 3. Check the folder called with the date of today.
 All files are updated every 5 seconds.
-4. Use kalipso to see the results (option -G in slips)
+4. Use Kalipso to see the results (option -G in Slips to start Kalipso automatically, or go to StratosphereLinuxIPS/modules/blessed and execute `node ips_timewindows.js` to start Kalipso when needed)

 -------

 # Architecture of operation
-- The data collected and used is on the _profile_ level and up.
-Slips does not work with data at the _flow_ level or _packet_ level to classify.
-This means that the simplest data structure available inside slips is the profile of an IP address.
-The modules can not access individual flows.
+Slips works at a flow level, instead of a packet level, gaining a high level view of behaviors.
+Slips creates traffic profiles for each IP address that appears in the traffic.
+A profile contains the complete behavior of an IP address.
+Each profile is divided into time windows.
+Each time window is 1 hour long by default and contains dozens of features computed for all connections that start in that time window.
+Detections are done in each time window, allowing the profile to be marked as uninfected in the next time window.

+#Slips processes
+When Slips is run, it spawns several child processes to manage the I/O, to profile attackers and to run the detection modules.
+It also connects to the Redis database to store all the information.
+In order to detect attacks, Slips runs its Kalipso interface.

 ## Input Data
-Slips can read flows from different input types.
-In particular:
+The input process reads flows of different types:
-- Pcap files (internally using Zeek).
+	-Pcap files (internally using Zeek)
-- Packets directly from an interface (internally using Zeek).
-- Suricata flows (from JSON files created by suricata, such as eve.json).
-- Argus flows (CSV file separated by commas or TABs).
-- Zeek/Bro flows from a Zeek folder with log files.
-- Zeek/Bro flows from a conn.log file only.
-- Nfdump flows from a binary nfdump file.
+	-Packets directly from an interface (internally using Zeek) -Suricata flows (from JSON files created by Suricata, such as eve.json) -Argus flows (CSV file separated by commas or TABs) -Zeek/Bro flows from a Zeek folder with log files -Nfdump flows from a binary nfdump file

-All the flows are converted to an internal format so once read, slips works the same with all of them.
+All the input flows are converted to an internal format.
+So once read, Slips works the same with all of them.
-The best formats to use are from a pcap file, from an interface or from a folder with Zeek logs.
-This is because then Zeek will generate other log files, such as http.log, that will be used by slips.

 ## Output

 ## Text Output
-For now slips only creates log files as output, but more outputs are planned as ncurses and web.
+The output process collects output from the modules and handles collected data display.
+Currently Slips creates log files as an output and runs a graphical user interface Kalipso.

-The output of slips is stored in a folder called as the current date-time using seconds.
-So multiple executions will not override the results.
-Inside this main folder there is one folder per IP address that is being profiled.
+The log files of Slips are stored in a folder called as the current date-time.
+So that multiple executions will not override the results.
+Inside this folder there is a folder per a IP address that is being profiled.
 See Section _Architecture of Operation_ to understand which IP addresses are converted into profiles.
 Apart from the folders of the profiles, some files are created in this folder containing information about the complete capture, such as _Blocked.txt_ that has information about all the IP addresses that were detected and blocked.

-Inside the folder of each profile there are three types of files: time-window files, timeline file and profile file.
+Inside the folder of each profile there are three types of files: time window files, timeline file and profile file.

 ### Time window files
 Each of these files contains all the features extracted for this time window and its name is the start-time of the time window.

 ### Timeline file
-The timeline file is created by the timeline module and is a unique file interpreting what this profile IP did.
+The timeline file is created by the timeline module and is a unique file interpreting what this profile IP address did.

 ### Profile file
 This file contains generic features of the profile that are not part of any individual time-window, such as information about its Ethernet MAC address.